-Bake it yourself or buy it from your local bakery either way bread is not only a staple but absolutely delicious!
+Bread.
+It’s delightful with multitude of toppings, it’s great for being dipped and this staple has so many other uses and they’re all absolutely delicious!
 There are so many different varieties from rye to a soft white or a country grain, it is even a representation of culture with every country having it’s own style.

 What would the Earl of Sandwich have done without bread?